KhiemNguyen15/Generic_C_ArrayList/README.md

 3. **Compile the Program:** Use the following `gcc` command to compile:

     ```bash
-    gcc -I./include -o arraylistrunner.exe main.c src/arraylist.c src/data.c
+    gcc -I./include -o arraylistrunner main.c src/arraylist.c src/data.c
     ```

-    Replace `arraylistrunner.exe` with the desired executable name if you wish to do so.
+    Replace `arraylistrunner` with the desired executable name if you wish to do so.
     If you encounter any errors during compilation, make sure you have met the prerequisites and resolved any issues.